4SRKS/App-PET-ite/README.md

 https://maker.pro/pcb/tutorial/how-to-make-a-printed-circuit-board-pcb
 ```
 ### Schematic<br/>
-The figure below gives the schematic on wich the PCB design is based.<br/>
+The figure below gives the schematic on which the PCB design is based.<br/>
 ![](Images/Schematic_App-PET-ite.png)<br/>

 ### Electrical Connections<br/>